 Finding the right selling price for your products is a delicate process with many moving parts.
-Here are some tips to help you better understand that process.
+Here are some tips to help you better understand the process.

-Regardless of the product or service, every company must have the best pricing strategy suited for their business.
-With a lousy pricing model, even the best companies can find themselves in a difficult position financially.
-And even worse, the wrong pricing strategy could cause a company to fail.
+Regardless of the product or service, every company must have the best possible pricing strategy set up to ensure success.
+With a lousy pricing model, even the best companies can find themselves in difficult financial situations.
+Worse still, blunders in pricing strategy could cause a company to fail altogether.

-- The type of business conducted (manufacturing, service, blended, etc.)
+- The type of business (manufacturing, service, blended, etc.).

 - The mode of production (make to order (MTO), make to stock (MTS), assemble to order (ATO), etc.

-- Size of the enterprise (small, medium, large, startup)
+- The size of the enterprise (small, medium, large, startup).

-These considerations, and others, will inform a company of the pricing method that is best suited for them.
+These and other considerations inform a company of the optimal pricing method that would best suit them.

-The selling price calculates the cost of goods sold (COGS) and the costs incurred in sales, marketing, and R&D, plus other indirect costs.
-In addition to this number, the company must also settle on the amount above the cost to achieve a desired level of profit.
+The selling price informs the cost of goods sold (COGS) and the costs incurred in sales, marketing, and R&D, as well as other indirect costs.
+In addition, companies must also settle on the amount above costs to achieve a desired level of profit.

 The selling price may not be a static number.
 It may fluctuate based on seasonality, spikes or drops in demand, and direct pressure from larger and smaller competitors.
-Not all goods sell through the same distribution channels.
-Some manufacturers sell direct as well as to retailers and wholesalers.
-Because of this, consumers may find the same product, or close versions, at different prices.
+Not all goods are sold through the same distribution channels.
+Some manufacturers sell direct, others to retailers and wholesalers, and others still to both.
+Because of this, consumers may find the same product, or close versions of it, available at different prices.

-One example would be name-brand high-end sneakers, sold directly from the parent company to consumers.
-However, the identical shoe may sell for several percent less at online retailers, a few percentage points higher at brick-and-mortar retailers, and fluctuate during holidays.
+An example would be name-brand high-end sneakers, sold directly from the parent company to consumers.
+Identical footwear may sell for several percent less at online retailers though, a few percentage points higher at brick-and-mortar retailers, fluctuate during holidays, etc.

-The selling price may also be affected by the product lifecycle.
-Examples would be consumer electronics or appliances that start at a high sales price before migrating to a stable continuing price through the entirety of that product’s lifecycle.
+The selling price may be further affected by the Product Life Cycle.
+For example, consumer electronics start at a high sales price before migrating to a stable continuing price through the entirety of the product’s life cycle.

-These examples indicate that prices may vary within specific classes of goods, such as those mentioned above.
-Thus, many companies track the average sales price to capture these fluctuations and ensure that sales on average remain at a level that maintains profitability.
+As there are many aspects that can affect the selling price, many companies track averages to capture these fluctuations and ensure that sales on average remain at a profitable level.
 In this way, the average sales price indicates pricing for an entire class or line of products.

 Calculating the Selling Price